Rosuav/TF2BuffBot/DrZed.md

   This is not in any way scaled - it always costs exactly this much to heal to the given maximum.
 * sm_drzed_heal_freq_flyer: Every time you heal up, your maximum health is increased by this much.
-Not recommended in classic modes (casual/compet), but can work well in (eg) Arms Race.
+Can be unbalancing in classic modes (casual and competitive), but works well in Arms Race.
 * sm_drzed_heal_cooldown: If you have an abundance of money and a lack of health, you could heal-spam while under fire and be indestructible.
 To prevent this, healing has a short cooldown.